NEUROFUSIONInc/fusion/fusionMobile/README.md

 ### Authoring

-- Allow to chose the time range for notifications on certain days & times
+- (done) Allow to chose the time range for notifications on certain days & times
 - Show some default prompts that users can add/enable
 - Pause notification prompts
-  - fully
-  - certain times
 - UI - swipe for more (edit/delete/view responses)

 ### Responding